NecipAkgz/fhevm-example-factory/docs/gaming/rock-paper-scissors.md

-Rock-Paper-Scissors game with encrypted moves - fair play guaranteed!
+Fair Rock-Paper-Scissors game with encrypted moves.
+Players submit encrypted moves (0=Rock, 1=Paper, 2=Scissors) ensuring neither player can see the other's choice before committing.
+Winner is determined using FHE operations and revealed publicly.
+No trusted third party needed - cryptography guarantees fairness.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: